ibm-cloud-docs/devsecops/devsecops-toolchains-secrets.md

 The secrets management capabilities that are provided in the toolchain setup and pipeline user interfaces enable easy selection of vaulted secrets by using Secrets Integrations for HashiCorp Vault and {{site.data.keyword.keymanagementservicelong}}.
 By using the Secrets Picker dialog, a toolchain or pipeline editor can easily select named secrets from a bound secrets integration that will then be resolved by reference within the toolchain and pipeline.
 After a secret is chosen, a canonical secret reference is injected into the corresponding toolchain or pipeline secure property where the format is `{vault::integration-name.secret-name}`.
 This long form canonical reference is used by the front-end user interface components and importantly, the resolved value of the actual secret is never exposed to a user or permitted service.

+In addition to manually selecting chosen secrets on a one-by-one basis from any bound secrets integrations in a toolchain, the option of using a `Secret Hint` is also available.
+This enables a toolchain template to be predefined with suggested secrets names (aka `Hints`) that are a short form secret reference.
+The format of a secret hint is `{vault::secret-name}` whereby no secret integration name is actually included.
+This provides flexibility to the toolchain author in that all required secret names can be prepopulated into a `toolchain.yml` and then these will be automatically resolved against whatever secrets integrations are configured for the toolchain.

 The secrets used in both CI and CD are outlined as follows:

 A `Hint` is a suggested default name that is automatically resolved against the first matching secret with the same name across any of the available secrets integrations that are bound to the toolchain.